pushfoo/Fontknife/docs/contributing/substitutions.rst

     This is because Jinja templates part of it:

     1. This help keeps conf.py cleaner
-    2. It's niceer than the alternatives considered so far
+    2. It's nicer than the alternatives considered so far

     Alternatives considered and rejected include: